-Peter McLaughlin, Sue Foster
+Peter McLaughlin, Susan Lynch Foster

 The ubiquitous buzz of AI, and more practically machine learning, impacts technology advances in the health arena as much as any other.
 Deep Mind and similar programs have demonstrated the ability to analyze medical images faster and with often better accuracy than trained professionals.